Using Liquibase and Docker

 password: <PASSWORD>

-liquibaseProLicenseKey=<PASTE LB PRO LICENSE KEY HERE>
+licenseKey=<PASTE LB PRO LICENSE KEY HERE>

-- Use the
+Use the --defaults-file

-file when running commands in the CLI
+file when running commands in the CLI:

-An example of using Liquibase and PostgreSQL with Docker
+Using Liquibase and PostgreSQL with Docker

 When you start a PostgreSQL database using docker run postgres